cult-of-coders/grapher-react/README.md

   <tr>
     <td>error</td>
     <td>Meteor.Error</td>
     <td>Represents the error triggered from your method or publication.
-Is falsy if it's not the case.</td>
+If no error it will be a falsy value.</td>
   </tr>
   <tr>
     <td>refetch</td>